MMazzini1/Serverless-GIF-generation-on-AWS/README.md

 ### API Gateway

-The front-end requests are routed through API Gateway, which acts as a reverse proxy for accessing different backend services.
+The front-end requests are routed through an API Gateway, which acts as a reverse proxy for accessing different backend services.
 It also offers lots of other useful features, such as authorization, rate limiting, API keys management, API versioning, transformation, and validation of requests and responses (via mapping templates and models).

 In this project, API Gateway exposes just two endpoints.
 The first one is used for uploading an image to an S3 bucket, and the second one is for getting the generated GIFs from the other bucket.
 When integrating API Gateway with S3, it´s possible to do it in two ways.
 You can either use a Lambda Function that saves the object to S3 or directly integrate the endpoint with the S3 bucket, without any lambda function in between.